SeldonIO/seldonio.github.com/content-recommendation-models.md

 {% endhighlight %}

 # Item Similarity
-Item similarity models find correlations in the user actions history to find pairs of items that have consistently been viewed together.
-The underlying algorithm is the [DIMSUM algorithm in spark 1.2](https://blog.twitter.com/2014/all-pairs-similarity-via-dimsum).
+Item similarity models find correlations in the user-item interactions to find pairs of items that have consistently been viewed together.
+The underlying algorithm is the [DIMSUM algorithm in Apache Spark 1.2](https://blog.twitter.com/2014/all-pairs-similarity-via-dimsum).

 The key settings are:

  * sample : limit the actions processed to a random subset of all actions.
 Value 0.0 to 1.0.
 Default 1.0 (all actions)
  * limit : return only the top N similarities for each item
  * dimsum_threshold : A value >= 0 and usually < 1.0.
 Higher the setting the greater the efficiency but less accurate the result.
+See the [DIMSUM algorithm](https://blog.twitter.com/2014/all-pairs-similarity-via-dimsum) for further details.

 Example settings: